gdrouart/MrMoose/README.txt

 - Require to underestimate the parameters(especially normalisation factor) in case of the presence of upper limits
 - Parallelisation on one source only is not effective, but working efficiently for sample (one source per core)

 ########################
 # Future developments: #
 ########################
 - Implementation of checkpoints to re-start chain convergence in case of crash/stops
-- Allowing different prior on the parameter (only uninformative, uniform prior in v1.0.0)
+- Allowing different prior on the parameter (only uninformative, uniform prior in v1.0)
+- Implement Jupyter interface
+- Transform MrMoose in a package
+- Implement use of the logging system
 - Implement template libraries of non-linear models to be fit along
 - Migration to Python 3
-- Allowing different redshift for different components, and allowing redshift as a free parameter
+- Allowing different redshift for different components, and allowing redshift as a free parameter - added in Version 1.1
 - Move the advanced feature to the setting file (.fit) as optional parameters

 #####################